 I was intrigued when he failed to answer the email I had sent him couple of months ago with a few question for him.
 He must have not been feeling well at the time.
 I struggle to write this article because I am so sad now.
 Thank you Mr. Stefan Ritter for letting me know of this sad news via email.

 He was the most generous man in scholarly work I have ever seen in any field.
 It seems that the Hadiya will only know posthumously what he meant to its history and culture.
-He never got the credit he deserved from a nation he worked so hard to put on a world map.
-There are certainly few individuals who did.
+He never got the credit he deserved from the nation he worked so hard to put on the world map.
+There are certainly a few individuals who did.
 I am certain his work will serve as input to further Hadiya scholarship for a very long time to come.

 May his soul rest in peace.
 Hadiya scholars who know his contributions will forever cherish and honor his memory.
 This website is especially indebted to him as many of our articles use his work as reference.
 Almost all the pictures in our Hadiya Pictures – From the Past come from the collection of pictures he took in Hadiyaland and have been stored in the archives of Frobenius-Institute of Frankfurt am Main, Germany that sponsored of his studies.
 We send love and comfort to his family who also suffered during his long projects in Ethiopia and elsewhere.
 Our prayer is with you.